-Because these legacy platforms were designed for a different era, they're increasingly unable to meet the ever-expanding automation, interoperability, and data demands of today's healthcare ecosystem.
-Widespread adoption of 21st century technology is therefore essential to support critical elements of the emerging healthcare environment, from value-based care and price-and-quality transparency to improved collaboration, optimized patient experience, and advanced cybersecurity.
+Widespread adoption of 21st-century technology is therefore essential to support critical elements of the emerging healthcare environment, from value-based care and price-and-quality transparency to improved collaboration, an optimized patient experience, and advanced cybersecurity.
+The ability to rapidly respond to market dynamics, exchange data among trusted partners, and leverage analytics to enable and automate decision-making will be critical competencies going forward.

-Many organizations, however, are reluctant to embrace new technologies and continue to relysometimes precariously-on their legacy installed base.
-This caution is understandable, given the cost, complexity, and risk typically associated with implementing new software.
+Nonetheless, many organizations are reluctant to embrace new technologies as they continue to rely-sometimes precariously-on their legacy-installed base.
+This caution is understandable given the cost, complexity, and risk typically associated with implementing new software.

 Moreover, a growing recognition exists across healthcare that technology alone cannot transform an organization.
-More than a few executives have learned the hard way that deploying new systems often requires organizations to fundamentally re-think business models, processes, and job descriptions originally designed around legacy platforms.
-Leaders consequently worry that even the best-designed solutions may cause major disruptions and fall short of an organization's original business objectives and budget targets.
+More than a few executives have learned the hard way that deploying new systems can require organizations to fundamentally rethink business models, processes, and job descriptions originally designed around legacy platforms.
+Leaders consequently worry that even the best-designed solutions may cause major disruptions and fall short of an organization's business objectives and budget targets.

 Compounding this uncertainty are dramatic changes in the vendor community.
-Recently, several software vendors have determined that their product roadmaps have hit a dead end.
+Recently, several software vendors have determined that their product road Introduction maps have hit a dead end.
 They realize their underlying technology is out-of-date and cannot meet the current and future needs of their customers.
 Some of these vendors are rearchitecting their platforms and encouraging clients to move to their new systems.
-Others are selling their client base to vendors with more modern capabilities in the hope that their clients will migrate to the new vendor's system.
-In all cases, clients are being pushed to new platforms and technology whether they like it or not.
-Unfortunately for these clients, change has caught up with them before they are ready.
+Others are selling their client base to vendors with more modern capabilities with the hope that their clients will migrate to the new vendor's system.
+In these instances, clients are being pushed to new platforms and technology whether they like it or not.
+Unfortunately for these clients, change has caught up with them before they're ready.
 Now what should they do?

-If this situation sounds familiar, my recommendation is to push back against the vendor and adopt instead a thoughtful, proactive approach to taking charge of your IT future.
-At its core, this process involves embracing change as a means of driving your organization's evolution towards success in the new healthcare environment.
+If this situation sounds familiar, our recommendation is to push back against the vendor and instead adopt a thoughtful, proactive approach to taking charge of your IT future.
+At its core, this process involves embracing change as a means of driving your organization's digital transformation toward success in the new healthcare environment.

-Here are some key factors to consider at the outset of your journey.
+Here are some key factors to consider at the outset of your journey: